On addiction to pain

-How much pain is the biggest thing that we are addicted to.
+And it's surprising and amazing to realize how much there's a sizable portion of pleasure in pain.
+Pain is the biggest thing that we are addicted to.

-So many songs have been written about broken "Love".
-We Love fantasizing about him/her so much, the one who didn't want us.
-Even the sayings – falling in Love, having a crush on someone, falling head over heels, describes how Love is something you fall or crush into.
+So many songs, so much art, have been created about broken "love".
+And so many times, we are addicted to fantasizing about him/her so much, the one who didn't want us.
+Even the sayings – falling in love, having a crush on someone, falling head over heels – these are words that describe pain, as though Love is something you fall or crush into.

 It is not.